-8. The severity of the impact of the global environmental change and climate change is no less on Nigeria.
-The sheer size and population of the country, among others reasons, exposes her to greater vulnerability.
+- 14. The severity of the impact of the global environmental change and climate change is no less on Nigeria.
+The sheer size and population of the country, among others reasons, exposes her to greater vulnerability. - 15.
 The country is already experiencing erratic weather conditions: unprecedented rainfall in the southern parts with its attendant flooding and soil erosion in parts of the country while lakes are drying rivers declining drastically in volume in other parts of the country.
 The advancement of the desertification in the northern parts of the country has been accelerated by high temperatures leading to declining land productivity for agriculture, animal husbandry, fishing human conditions and shift in the ecological boundaries.

-9. Nigeria is also projected to face shortage of potable water supply.
+- 16. Nigeria is also projected to face shortage of potable water supply.
 Insufficient rainfall harvest, low ground water recharge rate and low volume of water in the rivers may even impair hydroelectricity generation.
 Similarly, the rise in fresh water and marine temperature will affect fishery in estuaries and lagoons, which support artesian and industrial fisheries that account for over 75 percent of fishery landing in the country.
-Salt water intrusion will also cause much damage to inland fisheries in lakes and aqua-cultural installations.

-10. In response to these challenges, Nigeria has taken a number of measures.
+Salt water intrusion will also cause much damage to inland fisheries in lakes and aqua-cultural installations. - 17.
+In response to these challenges, Nigeria has taken a number of measures.
 These derive from national initiatives that mainstream environmental issues into development policy formulation and implementation, as well as the implementation of regional and global environment frameworks.
-Realizing the nexus between sound environmental policy and practices, national security, good governance, health and sustainable development, the present government has accordingly embarked on an intensive exercise to preserve Nigeria's natural resources: improving soil quality checking excessive flooding and erosion, promoting and implementing sustainable water and energy management and reversing desertification.

-11. Nigeria is actively participating in the discussions and implementation United Nations Framework Convention on Climate Change (UNCCD) and Convention on Bio-diversity (CBD) that constitute the three Rio Conventions, which provide the global platforms for concerted actions in stemming the adverse impacts of the accelerated changes in environment and climate.
-She continues to urge:

-12. I wish to underscore that the increasing impacts of global environmental change and climate change remain the greatest threat to humanity in the present world.
+Realizing the nexus between sound environmental policy and practices, national security, good governance, health and sustainable development, the present government has accordingly embarked on an intensive exercise to preserve Nigeria's natural resources: improving soil quality checking excessive flooding and erosion, promoting and implementing sustainable water and energy management and reversing desertification. - 18.
+Nigeria is actively participating in the discussions and implementation United Nations Framework Convention on Climate Change (UNCCD) and Convention on Bio-diversity (CBD), which provide the global platforms for concerted actions in stemming the adverse impacts of the accelerated changes in environment and climate. - 19.
+I wish to underscore that the increasing impacts of global environmental change and climate change remain the greatest threat to humanity in the present world.
 These threats are overwhelming the already dire situations in most developing countries, particularly in African.
-Unless concrete genuice steps are taken to reduce emissions and implement clean environment standards, we stand the risk of will be condemning millions to perpetual hunger, starvation and death.
+Unless concrete genuine steps are taken to reduce emissions and implement clean environment standards, we stand the risk of condemning millions to perpetual hunger, starvation and death.

-13. As we proceed towards Copenhagen at the end of the year, it is hoped that the entire world will be guided by the urgency of the situation and muster the necessary political will and determination to ensure a better world for posterity.
-Leadership and commitment are needed for a successful outcome in Copenhagen.
-I applaud the unequivocal embracement of international efforts to find sustainable solution to the challenges of climate change by the new administration in Washington and hope that this will add impetus to the search for more alternatives.
+20. As we proceed towards COP 17 at Durban at the end of the year, it is hoped that the entire world will be guided by the urgency of the situation and muster the necessary political will and determination to ensure a better world for posterity.
+Leadership and commitment are needed for a successful outcome in Durban.
+I thank you.